If you’re worried you’ve waited too long to get started, fret not and read on for some advice and encouragement about learning guitar at any age.

 Remember that whenever we are learning something new, we need to allow ourselves to be clumsy and awkward for a while.
 Kids are more used to this, while grown-ups tend to favor activities that they know well and can do competently and unself-consciously.
 Jimmy Tomasello, who teaches a wide range of guitar classes at Chicago’s Old Town School of Folk Music, notes that “people in adult education are somewhat insecure.
 And they want to be right—that’s a falsehood when you’re learning something.
 The more mistakes you make, the closer you get to reaching the goals that you set for yourself.”
 So cut yourself some slack, take chances, and most of all, enjoy the matchless experience of learning to make music with your own hands.

-More resources for adult beginning guitarists from the master teachers at Acoustic Guitar magazine:
+Here are some more resources for adult beginning guitarists from the master teachers at Acoustic Guitar magazine:

 The Acoustic Guitar Method is the only beginning guitar method based on traditional American music that teaches you authentic techniques and songs.
 From the folk, blues, and old-time music of yesterday have come the rock, country, and jazz of today.
 Now you can begin understanding, playing, and enjoying these essential traditions and styles on the instrument that truly represents American music, the acoustic guitar.